-Poas Volcano at 8800 feet on the second day of your tour.
-All other elevations on the tour are between sea level and 5,000 feet (the elevation in hills near the cloud forest, which we visit for one hour, is 5,000 feet).
+Poas Volcano at 8800 feet on the second day of your tour is the highest elevation.
 San Jose is at 4,000 feet elevation.
 The town of Fortuna, by Arenal Volcano, is at 200 feet elevation.
-Jaco, Playa Hermosa and Tortuguero are at sea level.
+Quepos, Manuel Antonio and Guanacaste are at sea level.

 Yes, children age 5 and over are welcome on tour when accompanied by an adult.
 Usually, children travel during the school vacation months of June, July and August, and also during spring and winter school breaks.

-No, because you can drive with your normal driver's license in Costa Rica for 3 months after your entry into Costa Rica.
-International driver's licenses do not exist, although there is an international driving permit which you can buy for $10 at an American Automobile Association (AAA) office.
-These driving permits are valid for one year after date of issue, and are valid only when accompanied by a valid driver's license.
-It is not necessary to buy an international driving permit to drive in Costa Rica.
+No. You can drive with your normal driver's license in Costa Rica for 3 months after your entry into Costa Rica.
+There is no such thing as an international driver's license, although there is an international driving permit which you can buy for $10 at an American Automobile Association office.
+These permits are valid for one year after date of issue, and are valid only when accompanied by a valid driver's license.
+It is not necessary to buy an international driving permit for a visit of under 3 months to Costa Rica.

-Yes, you can rent a car from car rental agencies in San Jose, Fortuna, or at the Firest Beach Resort in Jaco.
-There are no car rental agencies, or any cars, in the jungle village of Tortuguero.
+Yes, you can rent a car from car rental agencies in San Jose or Fortuna.

-The roads in Costa Rica are very difficult to manuever if you don't know exactly where you are going.
+The roads in Costa Rica are very difficult to maneuver if you don't know exactly where you are going.
 There are no signs on many of the roads, and you have no idea where to turn.
-Also, the roads are very narrow, and tne car accident fatality rate is the worst in the entire world.
+Also, the roads are very narrow, and the car accident fatality rate is the worst in the entire world.
 The accident rate is especially high in the San Jose area.

 You cannot safely leave your suitcases, or anything at all, unattended inside your locked car trunk, not even for one minute.
 In at least two recent occasions, Costa Rica police have discovered a ring of car thieves who open locked car trunks, and the thieves possessed keys to all makes and models of rental cars.